Annual Program Planning

-The Skyline College Annual Program Plan is an integral piece of the planning and budget processes.
-The Skyline College model is an integrated one, used by instructional programs and student services.
-The integrated model is one that allows each Program and Service Area to maintain its identity and uniqueness, while creating a standardized approach to annual planning.
+The Skyline College Annual Program Plan (APP) is an integral piece of the planning and budget processes.
+The Skyline College model is an integrated one which allows each program and service area to maintain its identity and uniqueness, while creating a standardized approach to annual planning.